sowcow/blog/content/posts/bloody-hand.md

 With such advertisement Kunstkamera can't wait for another showpiece.
 Genocide museums, modern art collectors and "capitalist" investors will fight to get it.

-And third world dictators would fear it like a plague because it brings bad luck.
+While third world dictators fear it like a plague because it brings bad luck.
-So they will try to get it too so it can be sent to some enemy dictator in a box.
+Still they will try to get it too so it can be sent to some other enemy dictator in a box.
-Or put under their door.
+Or be put under the door.

 The exhibition will travel the world this way.